 Year Three fellows are board eligible in Pulmonary Medicine and dedicate the first quarter of this year to honing their pulmonary knowledge.
 Senior fellows refine their advanced bronchoscopy and other procedural skills and become competent in Endobronchial US and Navigational bronchoscopy.
 They attain expertise in point-of-care ultrasonography and have the opportunity to become instructors in regional and national US courses.

-Critical Care fellows rotate to the University Hospital and Hackensack University Medical Center.
+Critical Care fellows rotate to all clinical training sites.
 The clinical experience is heavily weighted towards evaluation and management of critically ill patients, and includes rotations in the MICU, SICU, and CTICU.
 Fellows also become familiar with the care of inpatients with common and complex pulmonary illnesses.
 They will become skilled in basic bronchoscopy, as well as all critical care procedures and point of care ultrasonography.
 Two year critical care fellows will have additional time for electives and scholarly work.
 Conferences and other educational activities are inclusive of all fellows, whether PCCM or CCM fellows.